 GDPR, Brexit and Events

-NOTE: the UK left the EU on 31st January 2020 and entered the 'transition period' until 31st December 2020.
+Update 1st February 2020 - The UK left the EU on 31st January 2020 and entered the 'transition period' until 31st December 2020.
 The key points of the article below continue to be relevant throughout the transition period, as it is not clear what sort of future relationship will be finalised between the UK and the EU.

 The EU General Data Protection Regulation (GDPR) came into force on 25th May 2018, requiring organisations to put data protection measures in place when either offering goods and services or monitoring the behaviour of individuals within the EU.
 GDPR's reach is global, so can impact on any company, regardless of where in the world they are based.
 Failure to comply can lead to hefty fines and considerable reputational damage.